-6.1.2 Test Statistic, rejection regions and decisions
+1.2 Test Statistic, rejection regions and decisions

 Suppose we have stated hypotheses H_0 and H_1 , and have taken a random sample from the population under research.
 As in estimation problems, a statistic is calculated from the random sample.
 Testing is done by looking at the value of the statistic.
-If the value looks very surprising (in light of the model claimed by H_0), we will reject H_0 .
+If the value looks very surprising (in light of the model stipulated by H_0 , will reject H_0 .
 In other words the data do not support H_0 .